List of The Great British Bake Off finalists (series 8–present): Rahul Mandal (winner)

 Rahul Mandal (born 1987) is an Indian baker and engineering researcher, who won the ninth series in 2018.
 Mandal also works as an engineering researcher at the University of Sheffield's Nuclear Advanced Manufacturing Research Centre.

 Mandal is an only child.
 Born in Howrah, India, his mother was a housewife and his father runs a business supplying engineering parts across India.
 Rahul graduated from the West Bengal University of Technology with a Bachelor's degree in electronics and communication engineering and then from the University of Calcutta with a master's degree in optics and optoelectronics.
 He came to the United Kingdom in 2010 on a scholarship to study for his PhD in Optical Metrology at Loughborough University and his thesis was on Calibration and Adjustment of Coherence Scanning Interferometry.
 He joined the Nuclear AMRC in 2015.

 In 2018, Mandal won the ninth series, whose finals was viewed by 10 million households.
 He was then signed as a columnist for The Times Magazine, a part of the Saturday supplement of The Times, and occasionally cooks on the ITV daytime show This Morning.
 In 2018, Mandal became a self-declared STEM ambassador.

-Mandal married his fiancee in Kolkata, India, on 5 December 2022.
+Mandal married his fiancée in Kolkata, India, on 5 December 2022.

 Ruby Bhogal

-Ruby Bhogal (born 1988/89), one of runners-up of the ninth series, is a project manager in London.
+Ruby Bhogal (born 1988), one of runners-up of the ninth series, is a project manager in London.
 Bhogal has written columns for GQ, The Luxury Lifestyle Magazine and GoodHomes.
 She re-competed for the 2020 Bake Off Christmas special against eliminated non-finalists Jamie Finn (series ten), Rosie Brandreth-Poynter (series ten), and James Hillery (series eight).
-She also made guest appearances in This Morning and Steph's Packed Lunch.
+She also made guest appearances on This Morning and Steph's Packed Lunch.